 A student may attempt to improve the grade in any course by repeating the course.
-All grades remain on the student's transcript and the grade for the last enrollment in the course will be used in determining grade points.
+All grades remain on the student's transcript and the highest grade in the course will be used in determining grade points.

 Grade Appeals

 There are two categories of grade appeals.
 Those are: